 1. Turn the Squelch knob counterclockwise (lower bearier).
-If the squelch is set so that you can hear a continuous hissing sound, the scan and dual-watch functions will be blocked.
+If the squelch is set so that you can hear a continuous hissing sound, the memory scan and tri-watch functions will be blocked.

 Standby And Receive

 Standby mode is the usual mode for the radio whenever it is turned On.